zibirik/cs-goprogect/README.md

 # cs-goprogect
-all about Counter-Strike: Global Offensive ghgg
+All about Counter-Strike: Global Offensive